n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mandrill.md

 ## Example Usage

-This workflow allows you to send an email using a template via Mandrill.
+This workflow allows you to send an email using a template using Mandrill.
 You can also find the [workflow](https://n8n.io/workflows/571) on this website.
 This example usage workflow uses the following two nodes.

 - [Start](/integrations/builtin/core-nodes/n8n-nodes-base.start/)
 - [Mandrill]()